 - 1.1 A permanent local record of offers of gifts and hospitality must be kept.
-A hard-backed bound register can be used or the register may be kept in an electronic format providing access is limited to a named individual and is subject to password protection due to the risk of alterations being made. - 1.2 All entries need to be indexed and recorded in chronological order and must be made within 5 days of the offer of a gift or hospitality being made. - 1.3 If corrections need to be made, the original entry should be crossed through and initialled, leaving it legible and a correcting entry made.
+A hard-backed bound register can be used or the register may be kept in an electronic format providing access is limited to a named individual and is subject to protection due to the risk of alterations being made. - 1.2 All entries need to be indexed and recorded in chronological order. - 1.3 If corrections need to be made, the original entry should be crossed through and initialled, leaving it legible and a correcting entry made.
 Original entries must not be deleted, erased with correcting fluid or torn out.
 In the case of an electronic register, when an amendment needs to be made the original entry should not be removed but struck through and the reason for doing so entered and a new entry made.
-Entries may only be weeded after seven years (see paragraph 2.4 below). - 1.4 The B/OCU Commander/Head of Unit has overall responsibility for local registers.
+Entries may only be weeded after seven years (see paragraph 10 below). - 1.4 The B/OCU Commander/Head of Unit has overall responsibility for local registers.
 The registers are internal documents, each to be kept securely by a named individual, typically either the staff officer or secretary to the relevant B/OCU Commander/Head of Unit.
 Registers are to be made available for examination by senior staff, auditors, HMIC or other stakeholders who have a legitimate need for access.